DeeStarks/voice_assistant/README.md

 - Restart (Restarts the system in 2 minutes.
 NB: For Windows users only.
 Change the restart command if using a different Operating System.)
 - Start Notepad
 - Play me a song (change to your music path)
-- PLay me a video
+- Play me a video
 - Search something for me
 - Find a location
 - Goodbye
+and lot more...